MSc in Professional Science

 You must study both of the optional 60-credit modules before you undertake the project module.
 Each module is worth 60 credits, so you will study 180 credits in total.

 We expect you, normally, to take no more than one module a year, and to complete the programme within seven years.
 We cannot guarantee that the same selection of modules will continue to be available.
-You must study both of the optional 60-credit modules before you undertake the project module.

 You should note that the University’s unique study rule applies to this qualification.
 This means that you must include at least 60 credits from OU modules that have not been counted in any other OU qualification that has previously been awarded to you.